 3/10/1345, Inquisition taken in Northampton: Thenford manor … jointly held with Alice his wife, by fine levied in the king’s court, … He died on Saturday after St. Ignatius, … Lawrence his son, aged 11 years, is his next heir.
 (S) CIsPM.

 ~1345, Elizabeth born in England, d/o 2955126.
-John Engayne & 2955127.
+John de Engayne & 2955127.
 Joan Peverel.

-1363, the advowson of Great Staughton was claimed by Laurence de Pabenham as nephew and heir of John de Offord.
+1363, The advowson of Great Staughton was claimed by Laurence de Pabenham as nephew and heir of John de Offord.

 12/10/1373, “John de Goldyngton … two-thirds of the manor of Eaton, …, to Laurence de Pabenham, knight, Elizabeth his wife, and his heirs.”
 (S) UKNA.
 (S) CPRs.